bspeice/speice.io/_posts/2019-02-14-insane-allocators.md

 every program run using this library will crash.
 And I mean *every* program; if you use dynamic memory, you're going down.

-So how is it possible to run the Rust compiler in this environment?
+So how is it possible to even run the compiler in this environment?
-`LD_PRELOAD` applies to all programs, so the compiler should also encounter memory corruption and crash, right?
+Shouldn't `LD_PRELOAD` cause `rustc` to encounter memory corruption and crash too?
 The answer is that `sudo` deletes environment variables like `LD_PRELOAD` and `LD_LIBRARY_PATH` when running commands.
-While it is technically possible to crash `sudo` in the same way using our evil `malloc` implementation, the default policy is to delete these variables because of security concerns.
+It's technically possible to crash `sudo` in the same way using our evil `malloc` implementation, but the default security policy deletes those variables.

-Finally, why does Rust 1.31 work, and 1.32 fail?
+Finally, why does the program run when compiled with Rust 1.31, and not 1.32?
 The answer is in the release notes:
 [`jemalloc` is removed by default](https://blog.rust-lang.org/2019/01/17/Rust-1.32.0.html#jemalloc-is-removed-by-default).
-In Rust 1.28 through 1.31, programs were statically compiled against [jemalloc](http://jemalloc.net/) by default; our evil `malloc` implementation never gets invoked because the program goes straight to the operating system to request memory.
+In Rust 1.28 through 1.31, programs are statically compiled against [jemalloc](http://jemalloc.net/) by default; our dynamically loaded evil `malloc` implementation never gets an opportunity to run.
 However, it's still possible to trigger segfaults in Rust programs from  1.28 - 1.31 by using the [`System`](https://doc.rust-lang.org/std/alloc/struct.System.html) global allocator.
-Rust programs prior to 1.28 aren't subject to this `LD_PRELOAD` trick.
+Rust programs prior to 1.28 aren't affected by this `LD_PRELOAD` trick.

 # So what?